ctuning/ck-caffe2/README.md

 $ ck run program:caffe2 --cmd_key=classify
 ```

+Note, that Caffe2, besides some very useful improvements, also changed various support programs
+and API.
+However, our approach helped our collaborators hide these changes via CK API and thus
+protect higher-level experimental workflows!

 You can find and install additional Caffe and Caffe2 models via CK:
 ```
 $ ck search package:* --tags=caffemodel